 AGI Projects on Instructional Quality

-In 2008, the AGI published its first research report based on the June 2008 Annual Research-to-Practice conference "GETTING IT DONE:
+In 2008, the AGI published its first research report based on the June 2008 Research-to-Practice conference "GETTING IT DONE:

 Raising Achievement and Closing Gaps in Whole School Systems:

 In 2009, the AGI published its second research report based on the June 2009 Research-to-Practice conference "Why Teachers Improve (and How):

 High School Supervision and Professional Community Toward Excellence with Equity"